blobfile/blobfile/README.md

 Some are inspired by existing `os.path` and `shutil` functions:

-* `copy` - copy a file from one path to another, will do a remote copy between two remote paths on the same blob storage service
+* `copy` - copy a file from one path to another, this will do a remote copy between two remote paths on the same blob storage service
 * `exists` - returns `True` if the file or directory exists
 * `glob` - return files matching a glob-style pattern as a generator.
 Globs can have [surprising performance characteristics](https://cloud.google.com/storage/docs/gsutil/addlhelp/WildcardNames#efficiency-consideration:-using-wildcards-over-many-objects) when used with blob storage.
 Character ranges are not supported in patterns.
 * `isdir` - returns `True` if the path is a directory